List of warez groups: FAiRLiGHT

 FAiRLiGHT (releasing cracked games as FLT) is one of the oldest groups in warez scene, founded in 1987.
 As of 2017 the group seemingly focuses on demos and art, with their most recent release of cracked software in December 2016.
 FAiRLiGHT members were apprehended in raids stemming from the law enforcement Operation Fastlink.
 As of May 2021, a group using the name FLT has been actively releasing games using Steam DRM.
 Notable releases are: Days Gone, Guilty Gear Strive, and Mass Effect™ Legendary Edition among many others.
 It is believed they are the same people behind the groups HOODLUM, DOGE and VACE.

 Hoodlum

 Hoodlum (also known as HLM) mainly focused on cracking games which utilized digital rights management solutions offered by Safedisc and Securom.
 They were targeted as part of the Operation Site Down raids in 2005.
 In July 2018, some group using the HOODLUM name resumed releasing unauthorized copies of games.

-The Dream Team

-The Dream Team (also known as "TDT") were the first warez group on the IBM PC to introduce intros or "cracktros" to their game releases.
-It was one of the first IBM PC groups founded 1988 in Sweden and run by Hard Core or also known as HC/TDT.